- Home

 6. Courgetti bolognese

+If you’re a fan of spaghetti, why not try the popular low-carb alternative, courgetti – spaghetti made from spiralized courgettes?
 Replacing standard spaghetti with vegetable versions, or having half of each, has become increasingly popular and, aside from reducing carbs, it’s a great way to get your five-a-day.

-Butternut squash spaghetti works just as well as courgette, but courgetti is quicker to cook and its soft texture makes it easier to spiralize.
+Butternut squash spaghetti works just as well as courgette, but courgetti is quicker to cook, and its soft texture makes it easier to spiralize.

 7. Frittata

 A frittata is an Italian-inspired egg dish that’s high in protein and low in carbs.
-Essentially a crustless quiche, frittatas are really versatile and a great way to use up leftover ingredients.
+Essentially a crustless quiche, frittatas are really versatile and a great way to use leftover ingredients.

 8. Naked burger

-Most of us enjoy a juicy burger now and then, whether it’s beef, chicken, or veggie – and switching out the bun is a simple way to make it lower carb.
+Most of us enjoy a juicy burger now and then, whether it’s beef, chicken, or veggie – and switching out the bun is a simple way to make it low-carb.
 If you think the idea of a burger without a bun sounds a bit sad, you probably haven’t tried the right recipe!

-One option is to sub the bread for a mushroom ‘bun’, like this smoky beef burger on a mushroom bun from My Foodbook or these veggie cashew cheeseburgers in a portobello bun from This Rawsome Vegan Life.
+One option is to switch the bread for a mushroom ‘bun’, like this smoky beef burger on a mushroom bun from My Foodbook or these veggie cashew cheeseburgers in a portobello bun from This Rawsome Vegan Life.

 Final thoughts…